Canon 2000D vs Olympus E-M10 II

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The E-M10 II has a touchscreen, while the 2000D has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.

 Concerning the storage of imaging data, both the 2000D and the E-M10 II write their files to SDXC cards.
+The E-M10 II supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 2000D cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 2000D and Olympus OM-D E-M10 Mark II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.